Radiologic Technology

 Computer Literacy Requirement

 Students enrolled in the program will be expected to use the computer for generating reports, testing, computer-assisted instruction and electronic searches.
-The Radiologic Technology curriculum at OSU-Oklahoma City is computer intensive.
+The cardiovascular technology curriculum at OSU-Oklahoma City is computer intensive.
 Graduation from the program allows the student to meet the computer literacy requirement.
 An introductory computer course is recommended for students lacking computer experience and/or skills.